 New from Mark Almond, Putting the Human Centre Stage addresses the hidden skills within a teacher's repertoire.

-[show more]tion, rapport, teacher's energy and motivation, improvisation, and preparing for the unexpected.
+[show more]tivation, rapport, teacher's energy and motivation, improvisation, and preparing for the unexpected.

 This book will: